 Practice Nurse Incentive Program

 The Practice Nurse Incentive Programme provides incentive payments to practices to support an expanded role for nurses working in general practice.

-The Practice Nurse Incentive Programme (PNIP) simplifies funding arrangements under the previous Practice Incentives Programme (PIP) Practice Nurse Incentive and 6 of the Medicare Benefits Schedule practice nurse items.
+The Practice Nurse Incentive Program (PNIP) simplifies funding arrangements under the previous Practice Incentives Program (PIP) Practice Nurse Incentive and 6 of the Medicare Benefits Schedule practice nurse items.
 We manage the PNIP on behalf of the Department of Health and the Department of Veterans' Affairs.